-Respondents are not asked to report Family Tax Benefit Part A, Family Tax Benefit Part B, Maternity Allowance (paid up to and including 2003-04) and Maternity Payment (paid from 2004-05 to 2006-07).
+Respondents are not asked to report the family payments Family Tax Benefit Part A, Family Tax Benefit Part B, Maternity Allowance (paid up to and including 2003-04), Maternity Payment (paid from 2004-05 to 2006-07).
 These are instead calculated based on eligibility criteria and payment rates and added to the other income components to produce total financial year income.
 Full details on the calculation of these government benefits are available in Wilkins (2009).
-Child Care Benefit is also calculated but is not included in total financial year income (as it is considered a social transfer in kind rather than a cash benefit).
-15